nilssanderson/dodo/README.md

-# Bison #
+# Dodo #

-> Starter Unity Project
+> Starter Unity - Google Cardboard Project

 ### What is this repository for? ###

-Starting development on a new unity project.
+Starting development on a new unity - Google Cardboard project.

 ### What does this repository do? ###